The very ink with which history is written is merely fluid prejudice. - Mark Twain

 In support of the theory, it is important to remember that the Mycenaean’s are not considered an aboriginal population, but are thought instead to have come to Greece around the 16th century BC.
 Felice Vinci also reports the hypothesis formulated in the late 19th century by the Indian expert Bal Gangadhar Tilak, according to whom Indo-European populations would have lived around the Arctic Circle in the past.
 On the other hand, the so-called ‘Linear B’ documents appear to have been written in a language which was a precursor of what later became Greek.

 The main topic of Vinci’s hypothesis is the incongruence between the geography described by Homer and the conformation of the Mediterranean lands, already noticed by Strabo.
-The geographical descriptions provided by the Iliad and the Odyssey, on the contrary, perfectly adapts itself to Northern Europe, and the incongruity regarding the Mediterranean localities would be due to the application of the old Scandinavian names, they were subject of.
+The geographical descriptions provided by the Iliad and the Odyssey, on the contrary, perfectly adapts itself to Northern Europe, and the incongruity regarding the Mediterranean localities would be due to the subjective application of the old Scandinavian names.
 Furthermore, the description Homer gives of climate would be more suitable for the Baltic regions.

 According to Vinci, Ulysses’ journey would have taken place along the coasts of Norway.
 After being held back in Ogygia (identified with one of the Faroe Islands, following Plutarch’s passage mentioned above), the Odyssey relates that, after seventeen days on the sea, Ulysses reached Scheria, home of the Phaiakians, described as a high rocky coast and densely wooded: this region, impossible to locate in the Mediterranean area, could be instead identified with the environs of Bergen, at the mouth of river Figgjo, where several Bronze Age objects have been founded (Scheria is never mentioned in the Odyssey as an island).